 Gaza Appeal

 Amos Trust is not an aid organisation.
-But how can we stand in solidarity with people in Gaza and the West Bank if we do not do all that we can to support them when we see so much suffering?
+But how can we stand in solidarity with people in Gaza and the West Bank if we do not do all that we can to support them.

-According to official figures from the Gazan Ministry of Health, more than 50,000 people have died in Gaza since 7th October 2023, with 8,000 more missing and presumed dead.
-In reality, the true number is likely to be far higher.
+According to official figures from the Gaza Ministry of Health, more than 53,000 Palestinians have been killed in Gaza since 7th October 2023, with 120,000 injured and many others missing and presumed dead.

-92% of homes in Gaza City have been destroyed or badly damaged and the infrastructure has been completely obliterated.
-Further north, in Jabalia, Beit Hanoun and Beit Lahia, the devastation is even worse.
+Over 95% of homes in Gaza City have been destroyed or badly damaged and the infrastructure has been completely obliterated.

 — — — — — — —

-Meanwhile, in the West Bank, Israel has carried out a major offensive on Jenin and Tulkarem, placing the entire region under lockdown.
-In recent weeks, 898 new checkpoints have been set up and 173 iron gates have been erected to further cut off Palestinian towns and cities, restricting movement and deepening the crisis.
+The number and severity of settler attacks on Palestinian communities also continue to rise.
+Since the ceasefire ended, 898 new checkpoints have been set up and 173 iron gates erected to further cut off Palestinian towns and cities, restricting movement and deepening the crisis.

 Our appeal will continue to fund: